wmhilton-stoplight/platform-docs/7.-projects/working-with-files.md

 - `/docs` - Articles (Markdown files)
 - `/assets/images` - Imported images

-If you have an existing repository with Markdown, image, or API description documents that don't adhere to the format above, you will need to move the files to their corresponding directories for Studio to recognize them, or create a [project configuration file](../2.-workspaces/c.config.md) to change them.
+If you have an existing repository or import a directory or zip file with Markdown, image, or API description documents that don't adhere to the format above, you will need to move the files to their corresponding directories for Studio to recognize them, or create a [project configuration file](../2.-workspaces/c.config.md) to customize the default directory structure.

 ## Add a File